RodrigoGrz/my-api/README.md

 # MY API

+NEWS FEATURES

+* Create a new Post

 NEXT FEATURES SOON (not exactly in this order)

 * Update Account Avatar
 * List User By E-mail
 * Authentication
 * Documentation with Swagger
-* Create a new Post
 * Delete a post
 * Disable User Account
 * ...more